Hyaluronic Acid Dermal Filler.

 Chin filler may be discussed as part of your lip consultation too; as it is important to assess your surrounding tissue to ensure treatments blend and respect your natural features.

 Jaw filler can effectively build and restore facial shape.
-The projection of your cheek in relation to your jawline has a crucial role in achieving a balanced and harmonious face shape.
+The proportions between the jawline and cheek projection; play a crucial role in achieving balanced and harmonious face shape.

 Nasolabial fold filler is designed to address the visible lines that extend from the sides of the nose down to the corners of the mouth, commonly known as laugh lines.